Resource Center

 The problem is not intent — it’s structure.

 These failures rarely arrive as sudden violations.
 They emerge gradually, through small, reasonable decisions that accumulate over time.
-SB 848 brings this reality into sharper focus — not by introducing new risks, but by raising the standard around how schools supervise digital, nonclassroom environments that were never easy to govern in the first place.
+SB 848 brings this reality into sharper focus — not by introducing new risks, but by requiring governing boards to define limits on staff–student electronic communication and examine how those limits function in decentralized, extracurricular environments.

-Under SB 848, text messages, direct messages, team apps, and social platforms used for athletics and other programs are part of the nonclassroom environment a school is responsible for making “easily supervised.”
+Under SB 848, text messages, direct messages, team apps, and social platforms used for athletics and other programs are part of the broader nonclassroom environment schools must govern through defined communication limits and operational practice.

 Understanding why these systems fail quietly — and how much of that failure traces back to unsupervised one‑to‑one communication — is the first step toward building something more durable.